Assistant OPERATIONS Manager – Community Mental Health (Volunteer)

 Working Format: Hybrid (remote working with occasional in-person meetings in London); flexible working 9am-10pm UK time, Monday-Sunday

-Application deadline: Rolling but we will prioritize applications submitted before 11:59 PM GMT May 4, 2025.
-We expect interviews to take place w/c May 5, with an anticipated start date in mid-May.
+Application deadline: Rolling but we will prioritize applications submitted before 11:59 PM GMT June 13, 2025.
+We expect interviews to take place w/c June 16, with an anticipated start date in mid-July.

 Are you passionate about mental health, community wellbeing, and culturally responsive care?
-Looking to build real-world experience that can kickstart your journey into psychology, social work, or related fields?
+Looking to build real-world experience that can kickstart your journey into community operations, service delivery, or nonprofit management?

 This is not your average volunteer role.
-It's an opportunity to work at the intersection of psychology, community engagement, and innovation—perfect for those curious about the future of mental health care.
+It's an opportunity to work at the intersection of community wellbeing, logistics, and programme delivery—perfect for those curious about how people, processes, and projects come together to drive impact.

-Whether you're looking to apply your degree knowledge, strengthen your CV, or just want to be part of something meaningful—this is your chance to make a real impact while learning from trained professionals including clinical psychologists.
+Whether you're looking to apply your degree knowledge, strengthen your CV, or just want to be part of something meaningful—this is your chance to make a real impact by supporting participant recruitment, service delivery, and community-based operations.

 Duties/Responsibilities: